Ranjan Gogoi: Special courts for politicians

 On 14 December 2017, the bench of Gogoi and Sinhan ordered for 12 special courts to be created by 1 March 2018.

-On 4 December 2018, a bench led by Gogoi, consisting of Sanjay Kishan Kaul and K. M. Joseph ordered the creation of the special courts in each district of Kerala and Bihar by the 14 December.
+On 4 December 2018, a bench led by Gogoi, consisting of Sanjay Kishan Kaul and K. M. Joseph ordered the creation of the special courts in each district of Kerala and Bihar by 14 December.

-Dismissal of petition seeking SIT probe
+SIT probe petition dismissal

-Led by Gogoi, on 24 January 2018 the Supreme Court dismissed Advocate Kamini Jaiswal's petition seeking a Special Investigation Team (SIT) investigation of attacks on Kanhaiya Kumar, the Jawaharlal Nehru University student union leader, on 15 and 17 February 2016 at Patiala House Court while he was escorted to courtroom in a sedition case.
+Led by Gogoi, on 24 January 2018 the Supreme Court dismissed Advocate Kamini Jaiswal's petition seeking a Special Investigation Team (SIT) investigation into the attacks on Kanhaiya Kumar, the Jawaharlal Nehru University student union leader, on 15 and 17 February 2016 at Patiala House Court when he was being escorted to the court in a sedition case.

+Arbitration

+In March 2018, a judicial bench consisting of Gogoi and R. Banumathi observed the widespread absence of arbitration agreements, thus he introduced new laws, wherein the court can refer parties to arbitration only with the written consent of the parties.
+This could be only be by a joint memorandum or application, not oral consent given by a counsel.

+Former Chief Ministers' bungalows

+In May 2018, a bench headed by Gogoi along with justice R. Banumathi, quashed an Uttar Pradesh law which allowed former Chief Ministers to occupy government bungalows.
+Gogoi said that once the Chief Ministers leaves office, they were "at par" with the "common man" and allowing them to occupy government bungalows would not be guided by the "constitutional principle of equality".
+The bench described the amendment made by the Uttar Pradesh legislative assembly as unlawful, and said that such laws "create a class" and that once you leave office, you were "not entitled to have "any special privilege".

+Following the ruling, six former Uttar Pradesh Chief Ministers, Rajnath Singh, Akhilesh Yadav, Mulayam Singh Yadav, Kalyan Singh, Mayawati and N. D. Tiwari vacated their government residences.

-On Rafale deal
+Rafale deal

 On 14 December 2018, a bench of Gogoi and with justices Sanjay Kishan Kaul and K. M. Joseph, reserved the verdict on the Rafale deal and dismissed all petitions seeking a probe into it.

 On 14 November 2019, a bench consisting of Gogoi, Sanjay Kishan Kaul and K. M. Joseph, dismissed petitions seeking a review of the verdict in December 2018.